samsquire/ideas2/README.md

 Log rich data structures and assert across the data structures that were logged by each machine.
 Could be used to test distributed systems.
 Use complicated event processing to do unit tests across machines.

-# 81. Log Driven Development
+# 81. Structured Logging Based Development

 Write an end-to-end flow of programmatically readable log lines that should happen at each step of a process.
 The log lines act as an interface to implement against and pass around context data.
 Can assign which machines carries out which log line.
-Infer communication between log entries if they jump between machines.
+Infer communication between log entries by jumps between machines.

 # 82. New Environment by Name